followmyutopia/devextreme-documentation/concepts/05 Widgets/Tabs/00 Overview.md

         });
     });

-Note that all data source items in the code above follow the [Default Item Template](/api-reference/10%20UI%20Widgets/dxTabs/5%20Default%20Item%20Template '/Documentation/ApiReference/UI_Widgets/dxTabs/Default_Item_Template/') pattern.
+Note that field names in these data source items are [conventional](/api-reference/10%20UI%20Widgets/dxTabs/1%20Configuration/items '/Documentation/ApiReference/UI_Widgets/dxTabs/Configuration/items/').
 This provides a default appearance for tabs, which can be customized later.

 #####See Also#####
 #include common-link-configurewidget